An Introduction to Social Media Photography

 Finally, don’t be afraid to take a number of photos.
 Light constantly shifts.
 A breeze may blow a leaf across the foreground.
 Your model’s perfect half-smile might be hidden amidst 50 other snaps.

 If things don’t seem to be working, you can stand up or sit down, add objects to the scene or take them away, or even take a walk around the block.
 And if you’re still not getting the results you’d hoped for, consider adding lenses to your iPhone or Android, or downloading an app that allows for more control.
-Will touch on that last option a bit further down.
+We’ll touch on that last option a bit further down.

 But, above all, have fun with your social media photography—the joy you feel when taking these photos will almost certainly be reflected in your images.